 Inspired by the Wallace family legacy, The Wallace Centers of Iowa provides a variety of programs and services to build awareness of local food, sustainable agriculture, and civility.
 WCI serves both urban and rural communities with locations at the Henry A. Wallace Country Life Center in rural Orient and the Wallace House in Des Moines.
 Activities include:

-Production and Sale of more than 40 organically-grown fruits and vegetables to local grocery stores, farmers markets, and Prairie Harvest Community Supported Agriculture subscribers.
+Production and Sale of more than 40 varieties of fruits and vegetables to local grocery stores, farmers markets, and Prairie Harvest Community Supported Agriculture subscribers.

 The Gathering Table at the Country Life Center offers dining nearly year-round that utilizes locally-grown food.
 At the Wallace House in Des Moines, Thursday evening "Food for Thought" dinners combine locally-sourced menus with conversation about food.

 Community-Building & Educational Programs:

 Real Food camp educates teens about critical food issues such as food insecurity, food safety, and nutrition with a short-term intensive and long-term self-guided project.

 Culinary Classes inspire cooks to use fresh, locally produced ingredients and expand their tastes.